 IALA members recognise the need to identify what is a “recognised sea lane” and interpretation differs globally.

-“recognised sea lanes” could include, but not be limited to, shipping routes linking recognised IMO routeing measures, historical routes along nations coastal water and between nations primarily used by commercial shipping.
+“Recognised sea lanes” could include, but not be limited to, shipping routes linking recognised IMO routeing measures, historical routes along nations’ coastal water and between nations primarily used by commercial shipping.

 OTHER CONSIDERATIONS